jazzcrazed/jazzcrazed.github.io/contents/articles/2014-03-30-migrating-to-wintersmith-part-1.md

 ## Migrating my posts

-So there are many ways to skin the cat of moving my Jekyll posts over, with the simplest being to rename them all to `index.md` and copying them each to unique subfolders underneath `contents/articles`.
+There are many ways to skin the cat of moving my Jekyll posts over, with the simplest being to rename them all to `index.md` and copy them each to unique subfolders underneath `contents/articles`.

 This didn't sit completely well with me, and it's not because it's a little annoying to create a new subfolder for each post -- I could easily make a script or task to one-line that piece every time (like `rake post <title>` in my Jekyll blog).